Manage motion and widget animation with MotionLayout

 <android.support.constraint.motion.MotionLayout .../>

-Here's a full example MotionLayout file that can be used to create the motion in figure 1:
+Here's a full example of a MotionLayout file, which defines the layout shown in figure 1:

 AndroidX